ativarovsky/ativarovsky.github.io/_posts/2020-09-10-regression.md

 Again, the p-value on our F-statistic is significant, meaning that there is a statistically significant relationship between the outcome and the combination of predictors.

 Our new model statement is:
-\\[ life\,expectancy = 45.4937 + 2.1420*schooling - 2.1010*status \\]
+\\[y = 45.4937 + 2.142schooling - 2.101status  \\]

-where the coefficient of the `status` variable indicates that, on average, after we control for schooling, there is a difference in life expectancy of 2.1 years between developing and developed countries.
+The coefficient of the `status` variable indicates that, on average, after we control for schooling, there is a difference in life expectancy of 2.1 years between developing and developed countries.
 However, note that the p-value for the status predictor is 0.08 (p > 0.05), meaning that controlling for education, status is __not__ a significant predictor of life expectancy.
 This does not mean that status __alone__ is not a significant predictor of life expectancy.
 It just means that after we control for education by putting it in the model, the effect of status mostly washes away.

 To illustrate: